fluidd-core/fluidd/docs/installation/manual.md

 ---

 Fluidd comes with a `build` script which automatically transpiles and bundles the source code.
+Every Fluidd release has a pre-built package available in the [GitHub Releases](https://github.com/fluidd-core/fluidd/releases) (`fluidd.zip`).

 To manually build Fluidd, make sure you have NodeJS and Git installed.

 You can follow these steps to build the Fluidd repository: